Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Finite external field

 \subsection{Linear tops}

-We start by examining the behaviour of the molecules interacting with a fixed external field as a function of their separation, expanding on the spectrum shown in figure~\ref{sec:noE;fig:spectrum}.
-In figure~\ref{sec:E;sub:linear;fig:r} we report the energy spectrum and average projection of the dipole moment on the laboratory-frame axes as a function of the distance.
-We consider an external field in the $\bm{e}_Z$ direction in the left panels, and a field in the $\bm{e}_X$ direction in the right panels.
+We start by examining the behavior of linear molecules.
+Similar studies of diatomic molecules in the presence of external electric fields have been reported in Refs.~\cite{micheli_cold_2007,lepers_long-range_2013}, including an examination of the orientation of the ground state in the latter.
+We consider molecules interacting with a fixed external field as a function of their separation, expanding on the results shown in Fig.~\ref{sec:noE;fig:spectrum}.
+In Fig.~\ref{sec:E;sub:linear;fig:r} we report the potential-energy curves and average projection of the dipole moment on the laboratory-frame axes as a function of the distance.
+We consider an external field in the $\bm{e}_Z$ direction in the left panels and a field in the $\bm{e}_X$ direction in the right panels.
 Because the molecules develop a finite dipole projection only in the direction of the dc field, we only show $\expval{d_Z}$ and $\expval{d_X}$ for the fields in the $\bm{e}_Z$ and $\bm{e}_X$ directions in panels (c) and (d), respectively.
-We also only show the dipole projections of the highlighted states in the energy spectrum.
+We also only show the dipole projections of the highlighted states in the potential-energy curves.
 Note that all the results converge to the known single molecule limits (thin horizontal lines) for $r\gg r_B$, as expected.